AxonIQ/reference-guide/extensions/spring-aot.md

 ## Compiling to native

-It's important to read through the [documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/native-image.html) from Spring itself.
-There are some known limitations which might require additional changes to the application.
+Before you set up this extension, it's important to read through the [documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/native-image.html) from Spring itself.
+There are some known limitations that might require additional changes to the application.
-In addition, this extension needs to be added by adding the dependency like:
+In addition, this extension needs to be added by adding the following dependency:

 ```xml